 And the price of a barrel of oil has literally gone from zero to a hundred.

-In early February 2022, the dated Brent crude benchmark, which measures the price of North Sea oil cargoes marked for delivery, topped $100 per barrel for the first time since 2014.
+In early Spring 2022, the dated Brent crude benchmark, which measures the price of North Sea oil cargoes marked for delivery, surged up to $110 per barrel for the first time since 2011.

-Banks believe that oil is likely to stay over $100 in the first half of 2022 - and some are predicting even higher prices.
-RBC Capital Markets believes that it will hit $115 or higher this summer, while J.P.
+Banks believe that oil is likely hover around $100 in the first half of 2022 - and some are predicting even higher prices.
+RBC Capital Markets believes that it will hit $115 or higher this winter, while J.P.
 Morgan recently said that oil is “likely to overshoot to $125.”

 Actual futures contracts are rather unwieldy instruments for individual investors, as they’re often sold in denominations that would be impractically large for one person to buy.
 Fortunately, a variety of exchange-traded funds (ETFs) are available which allow investors to bet indirectly on commodities like oil.